logo

 Krista Davies

-Yeah, so look, we think the opportunity economically still remains exceptionally strong.
-And I would note that the accretion dilution we originally provided only included the cost energies.
-Because that was the only thing under the RS Takeover Code we were able to report on externally.
-So it doesn't include, as an example, Dave, any kind of improvements in working capital, any kind of improvements in capex, any kind of improvements in any other things that actually drove free cash flow.
+Yeah.
+So, look, we think the opportunity economically still remains exceptionally strong.
+And I would note that the accretion dilution we originally provided only included the cost synergies. because that was the only thing under the IRS takeover code we were able to report on externally.
+So it doesn't include, as an example, Dave, any kind of improvements in working capital, any kind of improvements in CapEx, any kind of improvements in any other things that actually drove free cash flow.
 Equally, it doesn't include any kind of revenue upside.
 And so we do believe the opportunity of the combination remains exceptionally strong.
 And as Greg highlighted earlier on the call, we're more excited today about the combination than we were when we announced it on March 9th.

 speaker

 Yep.
 Okay.
 That's great.
 And then on your comments for second half, obviously still an uncertain macro environment.
 I think you had commented that conditions are very similar to where we're at right now.
 We might expect similar organic pressure.
 I guess I'm curious why that pressure might not worsen as we go forward.
-Some of the feedback from other companies and channel checks suggested to me sometimes there's a bit of a delay on the revenue side, especially on the broking side.
-I'm curious just to reconcile those comments with some other things that we've heard in the industry in terms of why things don't step down even further in the second half from an organic standpoint.
+Some of the feedback from other companies and channel checks suggested maybe sometimes there's a bit of a delay on the revenue side, especially on the broking side.
+So, Curious just to reconcile those comments with some other things that we've heard in the industry in terms of why things don't get down even further in the second half from an organic standpoint.

 speaker